MOONLAPSED/RAGKET/README.md

 ### Lazy/Eventual Consistency of 'Runtime Quanta':

-Inter-runtime communication adheres to an active/passive (AP) model internally and an eventual consistency model externally.
+Inter-runtime communication adheres to an availability + partition-tolerance (AP) distributed system internally and an eventual consistency model externally.
 This allows the system to balance synchronicity with scalability.

-Theoretical Rationale: Runtime as Quanta
+### Theoretical Rationale: Runtime as Quanta

 The idea of "runtime as quanta" transcends the diminutive associations one might instinctively draw when imagining quantum-scale simulations in software.
 Unlike subatomic particles, which are bound by strict physical laws and limited degrees of freedom, a runtime in the context of our speculative architecture is hierarchical and associative.
 This allows us to exploit the 'structure' of informatics and emergent-reality and the ontology of being --- that representing intensive and extensive thermodynamic character: |Φ| --- by hacking-into this ontology using quinic behavior and focusing on the computation as the core object,  not the datastructure,  the data,  or the state/logic,  instead focusing on the holistic state/logic duality of 'collapsed' runtimes creating 'entangled' (quinic) source code; for purposes of multi-instantiation in a distributed systematic probablistic architecture.